apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/single_node.md

 _Steps_:

 1. Prepare a YAML file for vertically scaling a single-node cluster.
-Below is the YAML file of the `OpsRequest` CR:
+Below is the YAML file of the `OpsRequest` CR.
+You can find [this demo file, `vertical_scaling.yaml`](../../../../examples/dbaas/vertical_scaling.yaml), in [`kubeblocks/examples/dbaas`](https://github.com/apecloud/kubeblocks/tree/main/examples/dbaas).

   ```
   apiVersion: dbaas.kubeblocks.io/v1alpha1